Azmal16/iOS-Development-Basics/SegmentedControls/README.md

 # Segmented Control
-An iOS app that you select your favourite Marvel Super Hero with Segmented Controls
+An iOS app that lets you select your favourite Marvel Super Hero with Segmented Controls

 ## What It Does: